openhab/openhab-docs/configuration/eclipseiotmarket.md

 ## Usage

-When you now refresh your browser, you will see new entries in the "Bindings" tab of the Add-ons menu.
+With the Eclipse IoT Marketplace installed, you will see additional entries in the "Bindings" tab of the Add-ons menu.
 As the new entries come with logos and descriptions, the card layout (instead of the list layout, can be selected in the top right) is best for browsing the entries.
 To filter the view to show only third-party add-ons from the marketplace, you can simply type "market" in the search bar:

 ![entries](images/eclipseiotmarket_listings.png)

 Simply use the install/uninstall buttons to add or remove add-ons from your installation.

-Please note that after a system upgrade the installed add-ons are lost and you will need to re-install them.
+**Attention:** Please note that after a system upgrade the installed add-ons are lost and you will need to re-install them.
 This behavior will be changed in future.

 As an alternative installation method, you can browse the catalog on the [Eclipse Marketplace website](https://marketplace.eclipse.org/taxonomy/term/4988%2C4396/title) and use the "Drag to Install" feature by dragging the "Install" button from the web page to your add-ons page of the Paper UI.